thecodecrate/dexie-bulksync-addon/README.md

 # API

 ## Comparing records
 By default, BulkSync uses the primary key of the records to determine if two records are the same.
-However, in certain cases, such as when using composite keys in pivot tables, you may want to use a different set of fields to determine record equality.
+However, in certain cases, such as when using composite keys in pivot tables, you may want to use different fields to determine record equality.

 You can customize the fields used for record comparison by defining the `fieldsIsSameRecord` property in a custom BulkSync class.
-This property should be set to an array of strings representing the field names that should be used to compare records.
+This property should be set to an array of strings representing the field names used to compare records.

 ```typescript
 // BookUserBulkSync.ts